32 BEST Things To Do In Kauai 2023

 Happy Talk Lounge

 Enjoy happy hour at the Happy Talk Lounge located in Princeville.
-This is an ideal spot to watch the sunset from their patio and unwind after a day of adventuring.
+This popular spot amongst locals is an ideal place to unwind after a day of adventuring and watch the sunset from their patio.

 Hanging out in the Poipu area?
 Then Honu Bar is the top choice for cocktails with a view.
 They also offer simple food in case you get hungry after all of that swimming and surfing.